Nashville Predators: New ownership group

-On June 22, 2011, the Predators unveiled their modified logo set for the 2011–12 season.
-With the color scheme simplified to blue, gold, and white and eliminating orange, silver, and steel, the Predators cleaned up their primary logo and wordmark.
-A new alternate logo incorporating elements from a guitar pick and the Tennessee state flag was also introduced.
-Home jerseys changed from blue to gold.

-In the beginning of the 2011–12 season, on November 3, 2011, the Predators signed goaltender Pekka Rinne to a seven-year, $49 million deal.
-It was the largest contract awarded in Predators' history, as well as making Rinne the highest-paid goaltender in the NHL that year.
-On February 27, 2012, during the NHL's trade deadline, the Predators acquired Andrei Kostitsyn and Paul Gaustad from the Montreal Canadiens and the Buffalo Sabres, respectively.
-The Predators surrendered draft picks to bolster their team for the 2012 playoffs.
-The season also saw the return of Russian forward Alexander Radulov to the Predators after a four-year hiatus to play in the Kontinental Hockey League (KHL).
-For the second year in a row, and the second time in the team's history, the Predators won a first-round series in the Stanley Cup playoffs, defeating the Red Wings in a best-of-seven series 4–1.
-However, for the second year in a row, the Predators were ousted in the Western Conference second round, this time to the Phoenix Coyotes.
+In the beginning of the 2011–12 season, the Predators signed goaltender Rinne to a seven-year, $49 million deal.
+On February 27, 2012, the Predators acquired Andrei Kostitsyn and Paul Gaustad from the Montreal Canadiens and the Buffalo Sabres, respectively.
+The season saw the return of Russian forward Alexander Radulov to the Predators after a four-year hiatus to play in the Kontinental Hockey League (KHL).
+In the 2012 playoffs, the team defeated the Red Wings.
+However, the Predators were ousted in the Western Conference semifinals, this time to the Phoenix Coyotes.
+During their second round series, Kostitsyn and Radulov were both spotted in a Scottsdale bar following game two and were subsequently suspended from game three.

 The Predators signed Shea Weber to a 14-year contract in 2012, after the Philadelphia Flyers made a front-loaded offer sheet for Weber.

-The following 2012–13 season was shortened to 48 games as a result of the 2012–13 NHL lockout.
-The Predators failed to qualify for the playoffs in the shortened season, the first time they failed to do so since the 2008–09 season.
-After the season, the Predators signed Weber through a front-loaded $110 million, 14-year offer sheet, $68 million of it as a signing bonus, from the Philadelphia Flyers on July 19.
+In the 2012–13 offseason, the team reacquired goaltender Chris Mason.
+The team also lost Ryan Suter in free agency as he signed with the Minnesota Wild.
+The Predators signed Weber through a front-loaded $110 million, 14-year offer sheet, $68 million of it as a signing bonus, from the Philadelphia Flyers on July 19.
 The offer sheet was the richest in NHL history in terms of total money, money per season, and length, surpassing the previous offer sheet record set by Thomas Vanek.